-Welcome back everyone!
-If you’ve been following our blog the last few weeks, you’ll know that we’ve been focusing on techniques that help you fight writer’s block and increase your productivity.
-This week we will be addressing a bad habit many of us have formed: NOT FINISHING PROJECTS!
+Welcome back, everyone!
+If you’ve been following our blog for the last few weeks, you’ll know that we’ve been focusing on techniques that help you fight writer’s block and increase your productivity.
+This week we will address a bad habit many of us have formed: NOT FINISHING PROJECTS!

-If you’re anything like me, you probably have several projects that started out great, and somewhere along the way you hit a snag in the creative process and decided to move on to the next project.
+If you’re anything like me, you probably have several projects that started out great, and somewhere along the way, you hit a snag in the creative process and decided to move on to the next project.
 This results in a “work in progress” folder of projects piling up, and the longer you allow this folder to grow, the more daunting it becomes to go back and attempt to complete any of these projects!
-Today we will take a look at a few simple techniques that are so simple and straightforward they will have you emptying your work in progress folder in no time!
-These techniques include choosing a project and staying with it, establishing a tasks list, chipping away at the mountain one task at a time, and committing publicly to finish your project.
+Today we will take a look at a few simple techniques that are so simple and straightforward that they will have you emptying your work-in-progress folder in no time!
+These techniques include choosing a project and staying with it, establishing a task list, chipping away at the mountain one task at a time, and committing publicly to finish your project.
 Let’s begin!

 This technique is great because you are building the habit of finishing something, even if it doesn’t turn out to be absolutely perfect the way you envisioned.
 When you develop the habit of seeing a project all the way through, you will start to identify problem spots that may be showing up in several unfinished projects, and your brain will become much better at problem-solving in the process.

-I hope this helps you create an approach to finishing projects that works for you!
-Before you know it, you will be emptying your work in progress folder and cranking out completed projects.
-Send us your projects and let us know what your process was like from beginning to end, and make sure to follow us on twitter @iamjambot and @_signaturesound to let us know what you’re interested in learning in the future.
-We’ll seeya next week!
+I hope this helps you create an approach to finishing projects that work for you!
+Before you know it, you will be emptying your work-in-progress folder and cranking out completed projects.
+Send us your projects and let us know what your process was like from beginning to end, and make sure to follow us on Twitter @iamjambot and @_signaturesound to let us know what you’re interested in learning in the future.
+We’ll see ya next week!